 The Ministry of Internal Affairs and Communications (MIC) regulates the information, communications, and postal services sectors, along with several other systems such as administrative organizations, electoral systems, and disaster prevention.
 The MIC promotes the fair competition of these sectors while also developing new technological systems for information and communications.
 The MIC grants licenses to operators and sets tariffs and taxes for regulation.

-The Telecommunications Regulatory Commission (TRC) is responsible for regulating the telecommunications, information technology, and postal sectors in Jordan.
-The TRC establishes policies for all operators to comply with, and they also grant licenses to all operators.
+The Telecommunications Regulatory Commission (TRC) regulates Jordan's telecommunications, information technology, and postal sectors.
+The TRC establishes policies for all operators to comply with and grants licenses to all operators.
 The site lists the commission's laws and by-laws, the regulatory framework in place, consumer information, licensing, and publications.

 The Communications Authority of Kenya is responsible for facilitating the development of Kenya's information and communications sector.
 The authority grants licenses to all sector operators, including telecommunications, postal, courier, and broadcasting.
 The website provides users with statutes and regulations, research and statistics, and publications on annual reports, licensing, and current strategies.